Verity Marketing Agency Terms of Service

 Basic local SEO recommendations;

-Monitoring for suggested edits, suspensions, access issues, duplicate listings, profile changes, or other
+Monitoring for suggested edits, suspensions, access issues, duplicate listings, profile changes, or other profile activity;

-Reporting on profile performance, visibility, calls, clicks, direction requests, messages, or other available
+Reporting on profile performance, visibility, calls, clicks, direction requests, messages, or other available metrics;

 Coordination with Client regarding access, ownership, verification, profile accuracy, and next steps; and